kyma-project/community/concepts/admission-webhook-cert-management/README.md

 ```

 This is a very simple solution, but it has a lot of disadvantages.
-The certs are getting updated every time the Helm Chart is rendered (every reconciliation).
-This updated is not atomic.
-For example, when the server cert is updated, but the caBundle of the webhook configuration is not yet updated, the webhook is in a non-working state and all the corresponding API requests will fail.
-This situation is actually not that unkommon and is documented in [this bug](https://github.com/kyma-project/kyma/issues/15142).
+The certs are updated every time the Helm chart is rendered (every reconciliation).
+This update is not atomic.
+For example, when the server cert is updated, but the caBundle of the webhook configuration is not yet updated, the webhook is in a non-working state, and all the corresponding API requests fail.
+This situation is rather common and is documented in [bug #15142](https://github.com/kyma-project/kyma/issues/15142).

 You can come up with some workarounds: make reconciler deploy resources in a strict predefined order or make sure the webhook chart does not contain the corresponding CRs.
 However, it does not fix the underlying problem and the bug may pop up again.